“Plugged In Not Charging” Problem Solutions

 After that, you’ll need to expand the “Batteries” tab and then you’ll able to see the “Microsoft ACPI-Compliant Control Method Battery” drivers of your laptop.

-And to remove the drivers, you’ll need to select it first and then right click on it to unhide the extra options and after that, click on the “Uninstall” button and after when the “Confirm Device Uninstall” box appears, just click on “OK” to remove that driver completely out from your laptop.
+And to remove the drivers, you’ll just need to select it first and then right click on the driver to unhide the extra options and after that, click on the “Uninstall” button and after when the “Confirm Device Uninstall” box appears, just click on “OK” to remove that driver completely out from your laptop.

 After when the drivers got removed, just shut down your laptop again and now put the battery back in its place and then again start your laptops and this time it’s possible that the problem is gone.

 What To Do, If This Problem Still Stays, Or Come Back Within A Week Or Month?

 In case, If your problem still isn’t fixed by the above first listed solution, then it’s quite possible that the registry database of your operating system got messed up pretty well by some virus or a malware software.

 And the only way to fix that, by using the best in class registry cleaner tool on your computer.